Iveagh Trust: Current

+The Museum Flat

 Flat 3B on the Bull Alley Estate is the only flat in The Iveagh Trust stock which has remained largely unchanged since the first tenants took up occupancy in 1904.
 Following the death of the last tenant, Nellie Molloy, in 2002, Trustees decided that the flat should remain a museum – a visual reminder of flat design and of how families lived in the early days of The Iveagh Trust.
-Miranda, Lady Iveagh, donated the funds to purchase the content of the flat from Nellie’s family to enable this to happen.
+Miranda, Lady Iveagh, donated the funds to purchase the content of the flat from Nellie's family to enable this to happen.
 The Museum Flat is available for viewing by appointment.